 - Each outside line can be assigned to only one Hunt Group. - Incoming calls hunt for an available extension in a circular manner. - If a Hunt Group that has outside lines assigned receives an outside call and all members of that Hunt Group are busy (or have Do Not Disturb on), the caller hears ringing, which continues until the call is answered. - Use Hunt Group Extensions (#505) to assign extensions to Hunt Groups. - If you assign lines to Hunt Group 7 for the voice messaging system's Automated Attendant Service, you may want to adjust when the lines should ring in the group.
 See "Auto Attendant" on page 9-8 for more information. - If you are using a voice messaging system, you have two Group Call Distribution options: Automated Attendant Service or calls routed directly to the voice mailbox of a specific user.
-See "Voice Messaging Systems" on page 9-43 for more information.
+See "Voice Messaging Systems" on page 9-44 for more information. - You should not assign T1 lines with Direct Inward Dialing (DID) to Hunt Groups.
+If a Hunt Group contains T1 lines with Direct Inward Dialing (DID), callers will receive busy signal when all extensions in the Hunt Group are busy (for example, off-hook), have Do Not Disturb activated, or are in programming mode.
+See "Direct Inward Dialing (DID)" on page 4-27.